Enhanced flight vision system: Millimeter wave camera

 A passive millimeter wave (PMMW) camera is capable of producing a real time video image, with the advantage of seeing through clouds, fog and sand.
 Use of passive millimeter wave cameras are a promising technology for aircraft based Enhanced Flight Vision Systems as well as ship navigation in low visibility, and industrial applications.
 The first commercially available passive millimeter wave camera for use in aircraft was created by Vū Systems and launched at the National Business Aviation Association (NBAA) Conference in October 2019.

 Short range passive millimeter wave scanners are in use today for airport screening and many scientific research programs.

 Operation of a passive millimeter wave camera is based on measuring the difference or contrast in temperatures, but at millimeter wave frequencies, anywhere from 30 GHz to 300 GHz range.

 Imaging radar

 An imaging radar has also been proposed by NASA in the 1990s.
 It can offer the same scene resolution as a PMMW, but has different properties.
-It does not rely on natural radiation bu emits radio waves, which are reflected from the target and captured in the receiver.
+It does not rely on natural radiation but emits radio waves, which are reflected from the target and captured in the receiver.
 The image will be nearly the same under all conditions since it does not depend on the object temperature.
 An imaging radar requires very high resources for computation, since the image is formed by digital calculation and not by a lens.
 There have been flying prototypes, but it is not yet commercially available.